CodeforAustralia/deconstruct-pdf/README.md

 );
 ```

-You will also have to make sure you have set up authentication correctly for the MySQL database so that when the command *mysql* is called in [populate-db.sh](https://github.com/CodeforAustralia/deconstruct-pdf/blob/master/populate-db.sh) (line 24) that there is a default login and that that database user has sufficient privilege to update the database tables.
+`b` You will also have to make sure you have set up authentication correctly for the MySQL database so that when the command *mysql* is called in [populate-db.sh](https://github.com/CodeforAustralia/deconstruct-pdf/blob/master/populate-db.sh) (line 24) that there is a default login and that that database user has sufficient privilege to update the database tables.
 See this blog for [configuring MySQL](https://github.com/CodeforAustralia/vhs/wiki/Configuring-MySQL).)

 ## Setup